Joris in 't Veld

 Joris in 't Veld (5 July 1895 – 15 February 1981) was a Dutch politician of the Social Democratic Workers' Party (SDAP) and later the Labour Party (PvdA) and jurist.

 In 't Veld worked as civil servant for municipality of Dordrecht from August 1910 until October 1914 and for the municipality of Rotterdam from October 1914 until December 1936 as Municipal clerk from January 1936 until December 1936.
-In 't Veld applied at the Leiden University in June 1921 majoring in Law and obtaining a Bachelor of Laws degree in July 1923 and worked as a student researcher before graduating with an Master of Laws degree in July 1926 and later got a doctorate as an Doctor of Law on 1 July 1929.
+In 't Veld applied at the Leiden University in June 1921 majoring in Law and obtaining a Bachelor of Laws degree in July 1923 and worked as a student researcher before graduating with a Master of Laws degree in July 1926 and later got a doctorate as a Doctor of Law on 1 July 1929.
 In 't Veld served on the Provincial-Council of South Holland from June 1931 until January 1937.
 In December 1936 In 't Veld was nominated as Mayor of Zaandam, taking office on 1 January 1937.
 In 't Veld was elected as a Member of the Senate after the Senate election of 1937, taking office on 8 June 1937.
 On 10 May 1940 Nazi Germany invaded the Netherlands and the government fled to London to escape the German occupation.
 During World War II In 't Veld continued to serve as a Member of the Senate but in reality the de facto political influence of the Senate was marginalized.
 On 4 March 1941 In 't Veld was removed from office as Mayor by the German occupation authority.